 - Audit Report

-- Audit of Banks
+- Audit Banks

-- Audit of Different type of Entities.
+- Auditing of Different type of Entities.

 There is so much confusion among some students that in Audit paper you have to write the bookish language.
 But this information is totally false.
 The language you are using in your paper is first to imprison on the examiner so you must have a command over the language either English or Hindi.
 You can use own language but there are some Keywords in your answer which should not be replaced anyhow.
 For example, true and fair view should not be replaced by correct opinion.

 You can start with the Standards on Auditing as they cover 15-20 marks paper.
 They are easy and also scoring but you should always remember the name of Standards.
 Some important SA’s are SA 230, SA 330, SA 450, SA 505, SA 520, SA 610, SA 710.

 Company Audit should be on the top priority.
 This chapter is damn easy to read and retain and also very much scoring.
 It covers on an average 30 marks in your paper.